 In my case, I turned to rom-coms to help me cope.

 And it helps.
 Why?

 Because rom-coms are light.
 They’re easy to watch.
 They have a happy ending.
 They offer hope.
 They often involve stupid scenarios from which the characters can bounce back from.
-And that’s important because in real life, we often say and do stupid things that we wish we could recover from.
+And that’s important because in real life, we often say and do stupid things that we wish we could bounce back from.